ska-telescope/ska-ser-snmp/docs/src/guide/howto.rst

 frequently than once every 10 seconds.
 Setting it to `polling_period: .inf` means it will be polled only once.

+access
+^^^^^^
+Client access to attributes can be specified with the keyword 'access' with values that determine what level of access is allowed.
+The following values are allowed:
+    "read"
+    "readonly"
+    "read-only"
+    "write"
+    "writeonly"
+    "write-only"
+    "readwrite"
+    "read-write"

+For example:

+  - name: outlet24State
+    oid: [ENLOGIC-PDU-MIB, pduOutletSwitchedSTATUSState, 1, 24]
+    access: readonly

 Roadmap
 =======
 * Use BULK operations